zephyrproject-rtos/zephyr/doc/reference/kernel/threads/system_threads.rst

     priority (i.e. -1).

-    The main thread is an essential thread while it is performing kernel initialization or executing the application's :cpp:func:`main()` function;
+    The main thread is an essential thread while it is performing kernel initialization or executing the application's :c:func:`main` function;
     this means a fatal system error is raised if the thread aborts.
-If :cpp:func:`main()` is not defined, or if it executes and then does a normal return, the main thread terminates normally and no error is raised.
+If :c:func:`main` is not defined, or if it executes and then does a normal return, the main thread terminates normally and no error is raised.

 **Idle thread**